vpllan/jQuery.dataTables.oData/README.md

 ## Setup

 Steps:
+- Setup jQuery dataTables as you would usually do,
-- Include jquery.datatables.odata.js file in your page,
+- On top of that include jquery.datatables.odata.js file in your page,
 - Specify location ("sAjaxSource") and version ("iODataVersion") of OData service, and
 - Set value of "fnServerData" parameter to "fnServerOData"

-- Specify the names of the properties that should be displayed in the table columns (either by using "mData" or "sName" parameter).
+*Example:*

 $('table#products').dataTable({
 		"sAjaxSource": "http://services.odata.org/V4/OData/OData.svc/Products",
 		"iODataVersion": 4,
 		"aoColumns": [